Williamj48/Williamj48/README.md

 ## I'm working on
 - Creating a TUI that uses nmcli for connecting to wifi
+- Learning how to contribute to the linux kernel
 - Getting better GitHub Stats

 ## 📊 GitHub Stats